-Contact your research office in order to receive a link via email to the application portal.
+Contact the research office for the organisation that will host your fellowship in order to receive a link via email to the application portal.
 If your link does not arrive as expected, check your "junk" folder.
 If you have applied via this portal before (e.g., for the Prime Ministers Science Prize or Ngā Puanga Pūtaiao Fellowships), you will already have a profile.
 Please use this exiting Username and Password for your Mana Tūānuku Research Leader Fellowship application.
 Otherwise, you will need to sign up to the portal.